kaliop-uk/ezmigrationbundle/README.md

 * adding support for custom/complex field-types
 * adding support for completely new actions in the Yml definitions
 * adding support for a new file format for storing migration definitions
-* adding support for a new resolver for the custom references in the migration definitions
+* adding support for new resolvers for the custom references in the migration definitions
 * taking over the way that the migrations definitions are loaded from the filesystem or stored in the database
 * etc...